GeekFunkLabs/fluidpatcher/docs/basic_usage.md

 Some program settings, such as the initial height, width, and font size of the UI, can be adjusted by editing the script and changing the values of `WIDTH`, `HEIGHT`, `FONTSIZE`, `PAD`, and/or `FILLSCREEN` at the beginning of the file.

-## fluidpatcher_cli
+## fluidpatcher_cli.py

-This program lets you load banks, choose patches, and play the synth from the command line.
+This program works from the command line, even in a remote terminal.
+It lets you load banks, choose patches, and play the synthesizer.
 The keyboard is used to control the interface and choose options.
 Here is the list of commands:

+* `N` and `P` choose the next/previous patch
+* `L` loads the next bank, in alphabetical order
+* `M` toggles monitoring of MIDI messages
+* `E` opens the current bank in a text editor
-*
+* `Q` exits the program

+Any other key will print out the list of keyboard commands.